on March 23, 2022 (last modified on March 16, 2023) • 21 minute read

 That way, once you add new rows and columns, the data will automatically be recognized and your custom queries won’t need to be changed.

-Discrepancies typically occur if you have previously selected the wrong ‘Data Type’ in the Query Builder main interface.
+Discrepancies typically occur if you have previously selected the wrong ‘Data Type’ in the Metric Builder main interface.

 Read this article to learn more.